 Biopsy — Although the diagnosis of testes cancer may be suspect based on exam and testes ultrasound, the true diagnosis requires testes biopsy.
 This biopsy is always performed on the testes after it has been removed to avoid tumor spread.

 Staging requires pathological evaluation of the testes under the microscope, measuring serum tumor markers, and usually CT scan imaging.
 The staging is then assigned based on the extent and size of the tumor in the testes and whether metastasis is present.
 Testes cancer when it spreads is usually into lymph nodes first and later may include other organs like the lungs.
 A TNM (tumor, lymph nodes, metastasis) system is used for staging and treatment varies depending on these variables.

-Surgical removal of the testicle is usually performed immediately after the exam and ultrasound findings of a testicle suspicious for cancer.
+When it comes to testicular cancer treatment in Kansas City, surgical removal of the testicle is usually performed immediately after the exam and ultrasound findings of a testicle suspicious for cancer.
 Delay is not advisable.
 While surgery to remove one testis should not affect fertility, some individuals elect to store their sperm in a sperm bank as a precaution.
 Both radiation and chemotherapy may cause temporary or permanent infertility.

 Radical Inguinal Orchiectomy — the most common treatment is this outpatient procedure to remove the cancerous testicle and the attached spermatic cord.
 This may be a curative procedure when testes cancer is caught early and there is no other evidence of metastasis.

 Retroperitoneal Lymph Node Dissection — if the cancer has spread to your lymph nodes or the diagnosis of the tumor is high grade or unfavorable, your doctor may perform this procedure to remove affected nodes.
 It requires an incision and general anesthesia.
 This procedure may be performed laparoscopically, using several small incisions.